onezeroone-dev/OZO-EventLog-Setup/GUIDE.md

 You can write to this provider with any language that supports [Event Tracing for Windows](https://learn.microsoft.com/en-us/archive/msdn-magazine/2007/april/event-tracing-improve-debugging-and-performance-tuning-with-etw).

 ### PowerShell Example
-When using PowerShell, the optimal way to leverage this provider is by using the accompanying [`OZOLogger`](https://github.com/onezeroone-dev/OZOLogger-PowerShell-Module/blob/main/README.md) module (which is installed by the OZO EventLog Setup script).
+The optimal method for leveraging this provider is to use the complementary [`OZOLogger`](https://github.com/onezeroone-dev/OZOLogger-PowerShell-Module/blob/main/README.md) module (which is installed along with the provider).
+When using this module, you assign the result of `New-OZOLogger` to a variable, and then provide a _Message_ and _Level_ to the _Write_ method of the resulting object to send messages to the provider.
+The _Write_ method inserts the running `PS1` script name as %1 and your _Message_ as %2.
+The _Level_ is translated to the equivalent event ID.

 ```powershell
 Import-Module OZOLogger